mlflow/mlflow/docs/source/model/dependencies.rst

 .. tip::

-    One tip for improving MLflow's dependency inference coverage is to add ``input_example`` when saving your model.
-This enables MLflow to actually performs a model prediction before saving the model, and capture the dependencies used during the prediction.
+    One tip for improving MLflow's dependency inference accuracy is to add an ``input_example`` when saving your model.
+This enables MLflow to perform a model prediction before saving the model, thereby capturing the dependencies used during the prediction.
-    Please refer to :ref:`Model Input Example <input-example>` for the more detailed usage of this parameter.
+    Please refer to :ref:`Model Input Example <input-example>` for additional, detailed usage of this parameter.

 .. contents:: Table of Contents
   :local: